 Take advantage of the smartphone

 Did you know that 85% of adults under the age of 30 use smartphones?
 In other words, there’s a huge (unavoidable!) opportunity to win over millennials through mobile devices.
 Start by representing your brand well online to gain the trust of millennials.
-Your website and marketing channels must be mobile-friendly and seamless.
+Your website (and online ads and content) must be mobile-friendly.
 Also keep in mind that 96% of millennials use their smartphones in-store to compare prices and other products before purchase.
-Millennials shop and book everything on their smart phone.
-It’s time that you start advertising the same.

 Social Media & Collaboration